 One amazing fact is the Costa Rica Military has been gone for nearly 70 years, since 1948.
 They have existed in peace despite civil wars and other conflicts experienced by most of its neighbors.
 Costa Rica’s army ceased to exist when disbanded Dec.
-1, 1948, by President Figueres Ferrer after Costa Rica won its civil war.
-And Costa Rica has remained peaceful, despite its more bellicose neighbors.
+1, 1948, by President Figueres Ferrer after he called together armed forces and won its civil war.
+Costa Rica has remained peaceful.
+In fact the history of Costa Rica is defined by these levels of peace, even in their fight for independence.

 Costa Rica Has No Army

 On Dec.
-1, 1948, much of the rest of the world was engaged in World War II.
+1, 1948, a large part of the world was still feeling the effects of World War II.
+Costa Rica decided to go another way entirely.
 President José Figueres Ferrer dissolved the army of Costa Rica after winning a civil war.
 The civil war was the bloodiest event in Costa Rican history lasting just 44 horrific days.
-The war instigated by the rebel party led by Figueres who claimed that the standing Presidente Otilio Ulate won by fraudulent means.
+The war was instigated by the rebel party and led by Figueres who claimed that the standing Presidente Otilio Ulate, won by committing fraud.
 After Figueres had taken over the presidency, he abolished the army.
 Some believe he might have done this to avoid the potential of a military coup against him.
-However, whatever the initial impetus, the government of Costa Rica remains democratic.
-With free elections to this day and the country is proud to have had one of the first female presidents in the region.
+Whatever his motives, the government of Costa Rica remains democratic to this day.

 Who Protects The Country?

-In 1996, the Police Force was created to patrol the border.
-Controlling anti-drug operations, and to provide general law enforcement.
-Additionally, there exists an Intelligence and Security Directorate.
-Additionally, the United States Coastguard is extremely active in the waters of Costa Rica.
-Also, actively involved in intercepting drug shipments.
+In 1996, the Police Force was created to patrol the border and control operations against drug trafficking as well as to provide general law enforcement.
+There is also an Intelligence and Security Directorate in place and The United States Coastguard is extremely active in Costa Rican waters.
+They are actively involved in intercepting drug shipments and other illegal trades.

 Taking Pride in Progressive Policies and Peace

 Ticos are extremely proud of the fact that they have no army.
-Costa Ricans take pride in differentiating themselves from many of their more troubled and violent neighbors and on their social, political, cultural, and environmental progressive policies.
+Costa Ricans put effort into differentiating themselves from many of their more troubled and violent neighbors as well as their social, political, cultural, and environmental progressive policies.
 Civil war has not erupted in Costa Rica since 1948.
-In this same period, Nicaragua, Guatemala, Mexico, and El Salvador have all had civil wars and poured a lot of money into their militaries to the detriment of their people.
-Similarly, Panama has had significant problems and had a military coup in the 1980s, and only disbanded their army in 1996.
+In this same period, Nicaragua, Guatemala, Mexico, and El Salvador have all had civil wars and poured a lot of money into their military.
+Similarly, Panama has had significant problems with a military coup in the 1980s, and only disbanded their army in 1996.
 Now, they are becoming more stable.

 Money For The Costa Rica Military Put Elsewhere

-After the abolishment of the army, the money saved, they put towards developing a police force, education, environmental protection, public health and cultural preservation.
+After the demilitarization, Costa Rica turned its attention towards developing political stability and set a police force in place, promotes education, fights for environmental protection, public health and cultural preservation.
 Additionally, the absence of an army makes it possible each year to fund all of the country’s public universities, as well as several public hospitals.
+Now they are making big changes regarding human rights as well as animal rights.